tymyrddin/red-app/source/docs/guides/README.md

 ## Why?

-Compromise the application’s security and report.
+Compromise the application’s security, and report.

 ## How?